-However, their level of complexity, methodologies, and underlying assumptions differ and it is important to identify an appropriate visualization tool.
+The first step in a vulnerability assessment is to create exposure maps of sea level rise induced inundation and flooding.
+This can be accomplished by using a sea level rise visualization tool, such as OCOF which provides visualizations of future flooding and inundation under different sea level rise projections using the CoSMoS model (see Box 16 for more detail on CoSMoS).
+However, the level of complexity, methodologies, and underlying assumptions differ across tools so it is important to understand these variations when selecting an appropriate visualization tool.
 Alternatively, a tailored made-to-order exposure mapping effort can be performed with more local considerations.
 These hyper-local and technologically advanced assessments can be time intensive and costly but can provide much greater detail and accuracy than the visualization tools available online.
-Additionally, aspects of sensitivity can be integrated into project-specific exposure mapping, for example pairing sea level rise exposure with habitat sensitivity information.
+Additionally, aspects of sensitivity can be integrated into project-specific exposure mapping, for example coupling sea level rise exposure with habitat sensitivity information.

-Erosion and groundwater are unique considerations because they both can contribute to exposure and are also systems that will be impacted.
-Erosion of beaches, cliffs, bluffs, dunes, and other landforms is an important component of a vulnerability assessment and should be included as it relates to both exposure and impacts.
+Erosion and groundwater are unique considerations because they can both contribute to exposure and are also systems that will be impacted.
+Erosion of beaches, cliffs, bluffs, dunes, and other landforms are important components of a vulnerability assessment and should be included to evaluate exposure and impacts.
 Similarly, groundwater can be integrated into an exposure analysis, however this requires local water table and geologic information that might not be readily attainable or might add significantly to the expense.
 For locations with shallow water tables, it is recommended that impacts to groundwater and saltwater intrusion be assessed since rising groundwater may pose a greater flood risk than tidal flooding in some areas.
-Loss and destruction of other habitats/ecosystems (such as wetlands or submerged aquatic vegetation) can also contribute to exposure as well as being an impacted system.
+Loss and destruction of other habitats/ ecosystems (such as wetlands or submerged aquatic vegetation) can also contribute to exposure as well as being an impacted system.
 These ecosystem-level dynamics can be very difficult to capture unless an advanced tailor-made assessment is pursued.

-Sensitivity is the degree to which a place or asset is affected by sea level rise inundation and flooding.
-A sensitivity (or impact) analysis will provide information on the potential impacts of exposure to inundation and flooding.
-For community planning, this should include analysis of erosion, coastal habitats and wildlife, saltwater intrusion and groundwater, recreational areas and access, energy infrastructure, transportation systems, flood protection infrastructure, wastewater systems, stormwater systems, community services and critical facilities, toxic sites, and landfills and waste facilities.
-Additional analysis of impacts to environmental justice communities is also recommended.
+Sensitivity is the degree to which a place or asset is affected by sea level rise inundation and temporary flooding.
+For flooding, this can be sensitivity to a one-time flood or most often, sensitivity to multiple flooding occurrences.
+For community planning, sensitivity (or impact) analysis should include flood frequency with sea level rise and evaluation of flood threshold (height and/or number of flood events), to understand how an asset or community is impacted.
+This should also include an assessment of impacts to environmental justice communities and consideration of erosion, coastal habitats and wildlife, saltwater intrusion and groundwater, recreational areas and access, energy infrastructure, transportation systems, flood protection infrastructure, wastewater systems, stormwater systems, community services and critical facilities, toxic sites, and landfills and waste facilities.
 For a site-specific project, the analysis would be limited and appropriate to the project scope and location.